How to protect yourself from cyber attacks

 No, not really.
 As an insurance agent and benefit consultant, my staff and I work with clients and employees across central Texas from Austin to San Antonio to Victoria and everywhere in between.
 I work daily with client and employee personal information.
 I must make sure my computer, my phone, my tablet, and other devices I use are secure.
 I have to ensure our clients and employee personal information is safe and secure.

 There are so many ways we can expose ourselves to hackers and ransomware.
-Probably the two biggest ways we expose ourselves is unsolicited emails and bad web pages we encounter while browsing online.
+Probably the two biggest ways we expose ourselves is through unsolicited emails and bad web pages.

 Let’s talk about the first one, our email inbox.
 How often do you get an email that look like it is from a legitimate business?
 How many times have you seen an email that told you “Your package has been delayed, click here” or “attached is your billing statement, click here”?
 How about a fax that comes to your inbox, but you don’t have a fax service?
 Please do not click on anything in your mailbox that you did not ask for.
 Please do not click on anything in your mailbox you are not expecting.
 This is asking for a hacker to infect your device.